shhhkun/SmartMirror/mobile_app/MainApp/README.md

-Mobile app to send a config JSON file to the smart mirror via bluetooth.
+Mobile app to configure the smart mirror via BLE.
 Uses react-native-ble-manager for BLE functionality.

 Docs for this bluetooth manager library: